rojo-rbx/rojo/PLUGIN-DESIGN.md

 As discussed in [#55](https://github.com/rojo-rbx/rojo/issues/55) and as initially explored in [#257](https://github.com/rojo-rbx/rojo/pull/257), plugins as Lua scripts seem to be a good starting point.
-This is quite similar to the way Rollup.js plugins work, although they are implemented with JS.
-Rollup.js is a bundler which actually performs a similar job to Rojo in the JS world by taking a number of source files and converting them into a single output bundle.

-This proposal takes strong influence from the [Rollup.js plugins API](https://rollupjs.org/guide/en/#plugins-overview) which is a joy to use for both plugin developers and end-users.
+This concept reminded me of Rollup.js plugins.
+[Rollup](https://rollupjs.org/guide/en/) is a JS bundler which performs a similar job to Rojo in the JS world by taking a number of source files and producing a single output bundle.
+[Rollup plugins](https://rollupjs.org/guide/en/#plugins-overview) are written as JS files, and passed to the primary Rollup config file.
+Rollup then calls in to plugin "hooks" at special times during the bundling process.
+I have found Rollup plugins to be an excellent interface for both plugin developers and end-users and therefore I have based this proposal on their API.

 ## Project file changes